smart-data-models/dataModel.Agrifood/Animal/doc/spec_DE.md

     sex:
       description: 'Sex of the animal.
 Enum:''male, female'''
       enum:
+        - female
         - male
-        - female
       type: string
       x-ngsi:
         type: Property
     siredBy:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Father of the animal'
           x-ngsi:
+            type: Property
+      description: Father of the animal
+      x-ngsi:
         type: Relationship
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     species:
-      description: 'Species to which the animal belongs.
-This enum can be increased'
+      description: Species to which the animal belongs.
+This enum can be increased
       enum:
+        - beef cattle
         - cow
+        - dairy cattle
         - goat
         - horse
         - pig
         - sheep
-        - 'dairy cattle'
-        - 'beef cattle'
       type: string
       x-ngsi:
         model: 'Enum:cow, goat, horse, pig, sheep, dairy cattle, beef cattle· https://schema.org/Text'